kyen99/next-auth-adapter-airtable/README.md

 ## Status

 This is experimental.
 Use at your own risk.
 I've tested this with Google and Email providers.
-If you run across a configuration that doesn't work, open an issue in Github with your `[...nextauth].js` file.
+If you run across a configuration that doesn't work, open an issue here with your `[...nextauth].js` file.

 ## Airtable schema